fredhutchio/tfcb_2019/homeworks/homework04/README.md

 Replace the lines specified in _italics_ with your answers.

-The assignment is due at 12 pm on Nov 7.
-It is not yet available through GitHub Classroom, but a link will be emailed to you by Nov 5 when the second half of the shell homework is available.
-Your responses should be submitted through the private repository created via GitHub Classroom.
+The assignment is due on Thursday, November 7 at noon, and includes material from lectures 9 and 12.
+This assignment will be available in GitHub Classroom on Tuesday, November 5.

 ## Problem 0